| Title: | Evaluation of Presence-Absence Models |

 w |

-A vector with the weights associated to each case.
+A vector with the weights associated with each case.
 If |

 plot |